n8n Webhook Best Practices: Secure, Scalable, and Reliable

 C. Security Hardening

-• Enforce Content-Type: application/json
+• Enforce Content-Type: application/json and reject other content types

 • Strip PII you don't need before logging